sdeigm/uni-meter/doc/install/HomeAssistant.md

 ## Configuration

 The `uni-meter` is configured using a `uni-meter.conf` file which should be placed in the ``/addon_configs/663b81ce_uni_meter`` directory of your Home Assistant instance.
-To access that directory, it might be necessary to install additional add-ons which provide access to your Home Assistant instance via Samba or Sftp.
+The installation process is not able to create that file automatically.
+You have to create it **manually**.
+To do so, it might be necessary to install additional add-ons which provide access to your Home Assistant instance via Samba or Sftp.

 For troubleshooting problems, it might be necessary to adjust the logging of the `uni-meter`.
 Therefore, it is possible to additionally put an optional `logback.xml` into that directory that can be used to adjust the logging settings.
 If